 The more you plan your communication in advance and spend time considering how the recipient will digest the information, the more success you will see.

-You may find yourself doing a quick SAS in 5 minutes for an informal meeting or spend hours on a more complex communication.
+You may find yourself doing a quick SAS in 5 minutes for an informal Zoom or spend hours on a more complex communication.

 Learn about the SAS in more detail in the book ‘High-Performance Presentation – How To Engage Persuade And Inspire’ by Dee Clayton

-As you begin to understand the secrets of the SAS, you’ll no longer deliver unstructured, confusing communications that might lead to re-work.
+As you begin to understand the secrets of the SAS, you’ll no longer deliver unstructured, confusing communications that might not get heard or lead to re-work.
 Instead, you’ll experience the magic of making your communications recipient-led, easy to follow and engaging.